Discover career opportunities with DPC

 The reforms include making brownfield development much easier to grant.
 Councils will also need to review their green belt land if necessary and identify and prioritise ‘grey belt’ land.

-DPC Accountants, part of The DPC Group Limited, draws on the expertise of specialist strategic partners to provide high quality, current and bespoke business advice and tax planning solutions.
+DPC Accountants, part of the SUMER Group, draws on the expertise of specialist strategic partners to provide high quality, current and bespoke business advice and tax planning solutions.

 Get in touch: 01782 744 144